 In an interview with Barely South Review, he cites the poet Yusef Komunyakaa as an influence: “He was like an emcee—or maybe more appropriately, a jazz soloist.
 When I heard him read, I knew I wanted to write poems.”

 Matejka is the recipient of fellowships and awards from the Guggenheim Foundation, the Illinois Arts Council, the Lannan Foundation, and United States Artists, among others.
+In 2018, he was appointed state poet laureate of Indiana.
 He currently teaches creative writing at Indiana University.
 He lives with his wife, the poet Stacey Lynn Brown, in Bloomington, Indiana.